abjoglekar/GEMS-X003-Geostatistics-Interpolation-R/README.md

     ```

-## Week 2 Lecture: Introduction to spatial data and mapping in R
+## Lecture: Geostatistics and Interpolation
 1. Navigate to your `GEMSX003` directory using the following commands:
     ```shell
     cd classes